zachtong/RAFTcorr/USER_MANUAL.md

-# RAFT‑DIC GUI — User Manual
+# RAFTcorr — User Manual

-This manual explains how to install, configure, and use the 2D RAFT‑DIC GUI for displacement field analysis with a RAFT neural network.
+This manual explains how to install, configure, and use RAFTcorr for displacement field analysis with a RAFT neural network.

 ## 1. Requirements